 What does the department offer?

-The department offers associate and bachelor’s degrees in two areas: Psychology or Human Development.
+The department offers a Bachelor of Arts in Psychology and both associate and bachelor's degrees in Human Development.
 Students pursuing a degree in Human Development may create individualized concentrations in consultation with their faculty mentors.

 The Department offers an extensive array of courses to meet the needs of students seeking degrees in both areas.
 Our courses also serve other students who want to learn more about these fields, either as a general education option or in support of their degree areas, such as Community and Human Services, Educational Studies, Social Sciences, or Business, Management and Economics.